 A backyard wildlife habitat without birds is like the Statue of Liberty without its torch or the Lincoln Memorial without Lincoln.
 Birds are the most noticeable reflection of our efforts to provide a haven for wildlife.
-If you aren’t seeing very many of them, your yard must be lacking something vital.
+If you don’t see many of them, then your yard must lack something vital.
 Here’s what pleases birds.

 Hang bird feeders